Baden Cantonal Hospital: When emergency room and construction site share the same entrance

 CHF 545 million

-The new KSB building in “Agnes” was delivered to the construction site and traffic to the emergency room through the eye of a needle.
-Linking the BIM model to the appointments coordinated a smooth co-existence — and ensured precise coordination of transport processes with hospital and company traffic.
+For the new KSB ‘Agnes’ building, deliveries to the construction site and traffic to the emergency department passed through a bottleneck.
+The linking of the BIM model with the schedules coordinated a smooth coexistence - and ensured precise coordination of the transport processes with the hospital and operational traffic.

 /01